Best Beginners Flutes Under $200

 A beginner who chooses this will eventually have to spend again to get a more expensive model.

-Aside from this, many users of the flute note that the paint from colorful models tend to chip away in less than a month, while the silver and nickel-plated flutes may stain even with rigorous cleaning.
+Aside from this, many users of the flute note that the paint from colorful models tend to chip away in less than a month, while the silver and nickel-plated flutes last longer though they may stain over time.

 FEATURES AND PROS:

 At under $100, the Lazarro Professional Closed Hole C Flute is an affordable starter flute.

 Fashioned from cuppro-nickel and available in more than 22 designs and two possible key colors (silver and gold), this flute is both sturdy and stylish.